Best Userback alternative for website feedback in 2026

 • You're a SaaS product team collecting ongoing user feedback

-When to switch to an alternative
+When to switch — and to what

 Making the switch

-5. Share new review links with clients
+5. Send fresh review links to your clients

 Conclusion